Mastering the 10K: Proven Training Plans, Pace Zones, and How a Smart App Can Supercharge Your Progress

 4. Speed Zone – 15-20 % faster; used for short intervals and sprints.

-By using a device that adapts the training plan to your recent performances, you get a training plan that grows with you, nudging you into the right zone at the right time.
+When a training system adapts to your recent runs, you get a plan that actually changes with you, putting you in the right zone at the right moment.

-2. Map Your Zones – using a recent run, determine the four zones above.
+2. Map Your Zones, take a recent run and dial in the four zones above.

-3. Pick a Focus – each week choose a focus (speed, endurance, or recovery) and plan a custom workout that hits that zone.
+3. Pick a Focus, decide each week whether you’re working on speed, endurance, or recovery, then build a custom workout that hits that zone.

-5. Log and Reflect – after each run, note how you felt; adjust the zones weekly.
+5. Log and Reflect, after each run, note how it felt; adjust zones weekly.

-When you’re running a 10 k, personalised pace zones help you avoid the common mistake of “starting too fast and burning out”.
-By training in the correct zones, you build a pace reserve – that extra 10‑second per mile you can pull from in the final kilometre.
+During a 10 k, personalised pace zones stop you from the typical trap of starting hard and fading.
+Training in the right zones builds what I’d call a pace reserve, that extra 10 seconds per mile you can find in the final stretch.

 Warm-up (10 min): Easy jog at 10 % slower than goal pace (≈ 8:00 min/mile) + 4 × 20-second strides.